HackerYou/HYFallBootcamp2014/4-Wordpress/Week 7/Day 3/3-wordpress_troubleshooting.md

 If you suspect that **your theme** is the issue, you can eliminate that variable by disabling your custom theme and temporarily activating a default theme like **Twenty Fourteen**.
 Does the issue go away?
 If so, you've narrowed down the issue to your theme's files.

-There can be lots of causes of WordPress issues - your database, your

 ###Step 4: Get some information

 If you're dealing with a White Screen of Death™, it's likely that the culprit is somewhere in your PHP.
 If something's wrong in your PHP code, it can cause the whole page to not load, because when PHP encounters a problem, it gives up and doesn't try to load anything else.